ConservationMetrics/gc-explorer/README.md

 ### CI/CD Testing

 The GitHub Actions workflow automatically runs both unit and end-to-end (E2E) tests.
-For E2E tests to work in CI, we have configured the relevant GitHub secrets in the repository settings.
+For E2E tests to work in CI, we have configured the relevant GitHub secrets in the repository settings based of the `.env.test.example` file.

 **How it works:**
 - The CI environment does **not** spin up a local database.
 Instead, it connects to the shared demo/test database using the secrets defined in `.env.test.example`.
 This ensures your CI and local test environments are consistent and eliminates drift.